MLB on TBS: 2007–2021: National postseason and Sunday afternoon games

-On October 17, 2006, TBS signed an agreement with Major League Baseball which earned the network exclusive rights to all Division Series playoff games, one of the League Championship Series, as well as rights to the All-Star Selection Show held in late June or early July, from 2007 to 2013.
+On October 17, 2006, TBS signed an agreement with Major League Baseball which earned TBS exclusive rights to all Division Series playoff games, one of the League Championship Series, as well as rights to the All-Star Selection Show held in late June or early July, from 2007 to 2013.
 A national Sunday afternoon baseball package was also planned starting with the 2008 season.
 As a part of the deal, the Turner Broadcasting System management decided to limit Braves games to local telecasts within the Atlanta market.
 On October 1, 2007, the Turner Broadcasting System severed the ties between WTBS and the TBS cable channel, converting the Atlanta station into an in-market independent station that assumed the call letters WPCH-TV, branding on-air as "Peachtree TV".

 Along with this, Comcast and other cable providers within the Atlanta market began carrying the national TBS feed for the first time.
 WPCH-TV continued to air Braves games, but they were only broadcast within the team's designated market area and throughout Canada; in the latter case, the Canadian Radio-television and Telecommunications Commission never allowed the TBS cable feed to be eligible for carriage on Canadian cable and satellite providers as a superstation, only giving permission for the Atlanta area signal (whose programming largely overlapped with the national version of the channel outside of public affairs and E/I-compliant programming seen only on WTBS).
 WPCH would lose television rights to the Braves after 40 years in 2013, when Fox Sports South – which took over production responsibilities for the games from Turner Sports after the Meredith Corporation, owner of Atlanta's CBS affiliate WGCL-TV (channel 46), assumed WPCH's operations through a local marketing agreement formed in 2011 – acquired the regional television rights to the station's 45-game package beginning with the 2014 season.
 All games included a Spanish language play-by-play feed that was transmitted via the SAP audio channel.

 For the 2012 and 2013 seasons, TBS was awarded the rights to televise both Wild Card Playoff games that occur the day before the Division Series games.
 In exchange, MLB Network was awarded the rights to televise two Division Series games, rights that previously belonged to TBS.
 TBS retained the right to air any tie-breaker games to determine the team that moves onto a Wild Card Playoff game which are considered part of the regular season; this occurred in 2013 with a match-up between the Tampa Bay Rays and Texas Rangers.